Cuba Food Guide

 Batido (Milkshake)

-Thick, creamy milkshake made with fresh tropical fruit, milk, ice, and sometimes ice cream.
-Popular flavors include mamey, guanabana (soursop), mango, and papaya.
-Found at juice stands and cafeterias throughout Cuba.
-A refreshing treat in tropical heat.
+A thick, creamy milkshake of fresh tropical fruit, milk, ice, and sometimes ice cream.
+Common flavors are mamey, guanabana (soursop), mango, and papaya.
+Juice stands and cafeterias all over Cuba make them, and they hit the spot in tropical heat.

 Malta